grafana/grafana/docs/sources/setup-grafana/installation/redhat-rhel-fedora/index.md

 ## Install Grafana from the RPM repository

-If you install from the RPM repository, then Grafana is automatically updated every time you run `sudo rpm update`.
+If you install from the RPM repository, then Grafana is automatically updated every time you update your applications.

 | Grafana Version    | Package            | Repository                |
 | ------------------ | ------------------ | ------------------------- |